If you are looking for a healthy and simple way to take care of your health, you should try making fresh rose water.

 2 cups of boiling water

-Then pour off the tea and stir in sweet honey to taste.
-Then leave the mixture to cool for around three hours so that the flavors can blend harmoniously.
+Then, strain the tea and stir in sweet honey to taste.
+Afterwards, you need to let the mixture cool for about three hours so that the flavors can blend harmoniously.

-Once the tea has cooled, simply pour over ice, add a little rose water, stir and serve.
+Once the tea has cooled, simply top with ice, add a little rose water, stir and serve.

-Now you've learned all about rose water and its tremendous benefits and uses.
-Remember, all rose water-inspired recipes use organic and chemical-free rose petals.
-You can also bring the soothing scent of roses into your home by choosing one of our beautiful rose arrangements in our online store.
-Take a look now and secure your favorite Infinity product.
+Now you have learned everything about rose water and its enormous benefits and uses.
+Remember to use organic and chemical-free rose petals for all rose water-inspired recipes.
+You can also bring the soothing scent of roses into your home by choosing one of our beautiful rose arrangements in our online shop.
+Stop by now and secure your favorite Infinity product.